sara-nl/ACES-Training/03-processing-tokens.md

 type(AucAndCi)
 ```

-Some very complicated datastructure were converted to json strings but we can revive them.
+Some very complicated datastructure were converted to json strings, a vcertain text format, but we can revive them.

 ```
 import json